JaccaK/AlbionRecipes/README.md

 # Plans
 I plan to update this in the coming weeks and also release tools to help speed up localization.
 So far I have made two JSON parsers to help speed the process of updating the site.
 As of right now, I only have an updated names.js to show for it.
 I plan to release the parsers, but one is quite literally 2 lines of code.
-I'm also in the process of trying to find hosting, but in the event that I cannot, you can simply download the files which I will bundle into a zip under releases soon.
 Finally, I will be adapting the webpages and adt.js to allow for East support, but as of this moment is only supports West with pre-mists items.